 The Center for Latin American & Caribbean Studies works closely with the University to provide students with the opportunity to fund their schooling through a variety of different sources.
 FLAS scholarships awarded through The Center provide academic year and summer tuition and living stipend, and KU's Global Scholars and University Scholars Programs provide substantial awards.
 Please read below to see a full list of undergrad opportunities.

 Global Scholars Program (for Undergraduates)

-Administered by International Programs, the Global Scholars Program recognizes the achievements of KU's most academically talented and motivated undergraduates who have demonstrated an interest in global studies and encourages them to pursue international opportunities for learning and leadership.
+The Global Scholars Program recognizes the achievements of KU's most academically talented and motivated undergraduates who have demonstrated an interest in global studies and encourages them to pursue international opportunities for learning and leadership.
 Through a competitive process, the program provides cohorts of students (15 each year) with opportunities to develop their intellectual capabilities and interests to the fullest and prepare for careers, further study, and leadership roles in today's complex international arena.